 In order to keep your business relevant, it is essential that you evolve your technology over time and make needed updates and improvements to your website.
 Sometimes that may look like a complete overhaul or it could be as simple as a few changes like adding a call to action button to your homepage.
-Here is a look at some of the top trends for web design in 2019 and beyond.
+Here is a look at some of the top trends for web design and why your site design matters in 2019 and beyond.

 The Old is New Again

 A retro look is making a comeback.
 Classic typefaces, iconography and color schemes from all decades of the past century are fair game for new websites.
 Retro looks have the added benefit of seeming fresh and new to younger internet users and cool and nostalgic for older users.
 These designs tend to be simple and highly graphic with an emphasis on style and aesthetics at the occasional expense of the overall user experience.
 They work well for lifestyle brands and technology alike but be sure to balance your creative vision against your goals and make sure the user experience lends itself to capturing new business and making sales, not just looking cool.

 It’s all about Illustration and Custom Images with Pops of Color